 Most Recommend and Best Buy: Gas Leaf Blowers – Handheld

-The Husqvarna 125BVX takes most recommended in the Gas Leaf Blower handheld models scoring 80, at a very reasonable price.
+The Husqvarna 125BVX takes the most recommended in the Gas Leaf Blower handheld models scoring 80, at a very reasonable price.

 The best buy gas blower is the Stihl BG55.
 It should be noted that this model does not come with a vacuum function. but is priced at a reasonable range.

 The highest-rated/recommended backpack blower is Stihl BR 380D scoring an 83 and is worth every penny that you’re going to spend.
 This has no vacuum function.